sports

 Then in 2021, she made the big decision to give basketball another shot.

 "I was mentally and emotionally in a really good place.
 Work was good, life was good, kids were good.
 The Australian team asked if I'd be willing to do some physicals and see if I was interested in trying to make the 2022 World Cup team.
 I didn't feel like I had anything to lose.
-So day by day I would train and it was just one of those opportunistic things," she explains.
+So day by day I would train and it was just one of those opportunistic things," she explained.

 ADVERTISEMENT